karshPrime/SysHacks/README.md

 Print every terminal colour alongside its escape sequence.
 Useful as a visual reference when customising prompts, themes, or status lines.

+### `periodic.sh`
+Render the periodic table directly in the terminal, with colour coding for groups and properties of each element.

 ### `resistor.c`
 Decode resistor colour bands.
 Pass band colours (e.g. `blue red green gold`) to get the resistance value, or run with no arguments for a reference table.